Who is in the Alliance?

-The vice chair is Debbie Pippard, Head of Programmes at Barrow Cadbury Trust.
+The vice chair is Debbie Pippard, Director of Programmes at Barrow Cadbury Trust.
 The programme is managed by Laurie Hunte, Criminal Justice Programme Manager at Barrow Cadbury Trust.

 Addaction is one of the UK’s largest specialist drug and alcohol treatment charities.